kubevirt/user-guide/docs/virtual_machines/run_strategies.md

 </tbody>
 </table>

-Table entries marked with `-` don’t make sense, so won’t have an effect on RunStrategy.
+Table entries marked with `-` don't make sense, so won't have an effect on RunStrategy.

 ## RunStrategy Examples